-We have entered into a long-term strategic alliance with Edible whereby we became the exclusive provider of certain branded chocolate products to Edible, its affiliates and its franchisees.
-Rocky Mountain Chocolate Factory branded products are available for purchase both on Edible's website as well as through over 1,000 franchised Edible Arrangement locations nationwide.
-In addition, due to Edible's significant e-commerce expertise and scale, we have also executed an ecommerce licensing agreement with Edible, whereby Edible sells a wide variety of chocolates, candies and other confectionery products produced by the Company or its franchisees through Edible's websites.
-Edible will also be responsible for all ecommerce marketing and sales from the Rocky Mountain corporate website and the broader Rocky Mountain ecommerce ecosystem.
+We entered into a long-term strategic alliance and ecommerce agreements with Edible, whereby it is intended that we would become the exclusive provider of certain branded chocolate products to Edible, its affiliates and its franchisees.
+Under the strategic alliance, Rocky Mountain Chocolate Factory branded products are intended to be available for purchase both on Edible's website as well as through over 1,000 franchised Edible locations nationwide.
+In addition, due to Edible's significant e-commerce expertise and scale, we have also executed an ecommerce licensing agreement with Edible, whereby Edible is expected to sell a wide variety of chocolates, candies and other confectionery products produced by the Company or its franchisees through Edible's websites.
+Revenue from Edible represented approximately \$1.7 million or 5.3% of our total revenues during the year ended February 28, 2022, compared to revenue of approximately \$3.5 million or 15.1% of our total revenues during the year ended February 28, 2021.
+There is no assurance that the strategic alliance and ecommerce agreements will be deployed into our operations and to our satisfaction, or that we will achieve the expected full benefits from these agreements.
+During FY 2022, certain disagreements arose between RMCF and Edible related to the strategic alliance and ecommerce agreements resulting in continuing discussions, the result of which are not currently determinable.